MSTCUPWFA/TUPPL_analysis/README.md

 # TUPPL Analysis
-This package was initially designed for analyzing plasma lens data from HiPACE simulations, but could be applied to any HiPACE simulation.
+This package was initially designed for analyzing plasma lens data from HiPACE simulations, but could be applied to any HiPACE simulation in general.